Yow! Technical Service Disasters!!

 November 18, 2008:

-FYI - You cannot solder leads directly to a battery anode or cathode terminal cap folks -- I guess one could if the terminals were sanded and then quickly soldered but NOT RECOMMENDED --- hot gasses, warping, discharge and all... -marty
+FYI - You cannot solder leads directly to a battery anode or cathode terminal cap folks... -marty

 July 5, 2008: